'Precious individuals' taken in Texas school shooting

 Auguste said her niece asked her that night, “Tia, why did they do this to us?
 We’re good kids, we didn’t do anything wrong.”

 Hillcrest Memorial Funeral Home, which is located across the street from Robb Elementary School, said in a Facebook post that it would be assisting families of the shooting victims with no cost for funerals.
-GoFundMe pages were set up for many of the victims.
+GoFundMe pages were set up for many of the victims, including one on behalf of all victims that has raised more than $1.5 million.

-Associated Press writers Jim Vertuno in Uvalde, Texas; Heather Hollingsworth in Mission, Kansas; Jamie Stengle in Dallas; Don Babwin in Chicago; Stephen Groves in Sioux Falls, South Dakota; Roxana Hegeman in Wichita, Kansas; John Hanna in Topeka, Kansas, and Jill Zeman Bleed in Little Rock, Arkansas, contributed.
+Associated Press writers Jim Vertuno in Uvalde, Texas; Heather Hollingsworth in Mission, Kansas; Jamie Stengle in Dallas; Don Babwin in Chicago; Stephen Groves in Sioux Falls, South Dakota; Roxana Hegeman in Wichita, Kansas; John Hanna in Topeka, Kansas; Jill Zeman Bleed in Little Rock, Arkansas; Bernard Condon in New York; and Christopher Weber in Los Angeles contributed.

 Credit: Dario Lopez-Mills

-Note: This story has been corrected to show the age of Layla Salazar was 11, not 10.